JMoyalan/JMoyalan/README.md

--👋 Hi, I'm Joseph Moyalan and I am a PhD student at the Mechanical Engineering Department of Clemson University.
+* 👋 Hi, I'm Joseph Moyalan and I am a PhD student at the Mechanical Engineering Department of Clemson University with a focus on dynamics and control systems.

 <!--
 **JMoyalan/JMoyalan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.